The Intersection of Patriarchal Culture, Enmeshment, and Narcissism in South Asian Couples.

 How These Three Reinforce Each Other

-Enmeshment: When Loyalty Replaces Partnership
+Enmeshment: Loyalty to Parents over Partnership

 Phrases like: